awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 + We recommend using General Purpose SSD \(`gp2` and `gp3`\) and Provisioned IOPS SSD \(`io1` and `io2`\) with Mac instances for optimal EBS performance\.
 + You cannot use Mac instances with Amazon EC2 Auto Scaling\.
 + Automatic software updates are disabled\.
 We recommend that you apply updates and test them on your instance before you put the instance into production\.
 For more information, see [Update the operating system and software](#mac-instance-updates)\.
++ When you stop or terminate a Mac instance, a scrubbing workflow is performed on the Dedicated Host\.
+For more information, see [Stop and terminate your Mac instance](#mac-instance-stop)\.

 ## Launch a Mac instance using the console<a name="mac-instance-launch"></a>